 Multi-Car Discount Benefits

 There are several reasons why you should think about getting a multi-car discount.
-Of course, you will receive a pretty sizable discount on your car insurance.
+Of course, you will receive a pretty sizable discount on your auto insurance.
 But there are other benefits that you might not have thought about.
-Here’s a list of advantages to come if you get the multi-vehicle discount:
+Here’s a list of advantages to come if you qualify:

 You’ll Save Stress

-Managing your finances can be stressful.
-Insurance can be complex and easy to lose track of.
-This is especially true if you’re using more than one insurer for your various cars and policies.
+Managing your finances can be stressful and insurance can be complex and easy to lose track of.
+This is especially true if you’re using more than one carrier for your various vehicles and policies.

-Insuring multiple cars under one policy will make your finances much easier to manage.
-You’ll be able to only make one payment each month for everything that you’re doing with that insurer.
+Insuring more than one car under a single policy will make your finances much easier to manage.
+You only need to make one payment each month rather than several.
 This makes it less likely for you to miss any monthly premiums and ruin your credit score or insurance history.

 There’s Only One Deductible to Worry About

 When you combine all of your cars under one policy, you only have to pay one deductible if an accident or random disaster damages them.
 Not insuring your vehicles under one policy would mean that you’d need to pay more than one deductible.
 Having a multi-car policy just simplifies the whole process so you have less to keep track of in the wake of a disastrous event.

 Another benefit of a multi-car policy is that you can stack your coverages.
 This means that you have the option to combine limits for all of your vehicles.
 For instance, you could have limits of $25,000 for two cars.
 Stacking the two would amount to a total of $50,000.
 Stacking is usually for the bodily injury part of uninsured and underinsured motorist (UM and UIM) coverage.